 Tidal stream generator or Tidal energy converter (TEC) is a method of acquiring energy similar to wind energy.
 Instead of having wind turbines in the air, they are held under water to allow the flow and water current/tides to spin the turbines to generate tidal energy (see figure 4.1).
 This construct is the least expensive and is the most common method used to harness tidal energy.
 Due to the fact that water density is approximately 800 times more than that of wind, the power generated by a TEC is far greater than that of wind turbines.
 However due to the weight of the turbines (more weight, more strength of the turbine), the water speed must be at least 2 knots, or 1 m/s, in order for the TEC to create energy.
-If the water speed is around 4 or 6 knots, then the TEC can generate up to 4 times the energy generated by wind turbines.
-Even though this happens to be a low cost generator of tidal energy, the turbines eventually start to bend due to the sheer force of the ocean/water currents, as a turbine can only harness up to 25% of the tidal energy.
-In order to determine the amount of power a turbine can construct, a formula was derived as shown below:
+If the water speed is around 4 or 6 knots, then the TEC can generate up to 4 times the energy generated by wind turbines. ("Tidal Power”) Even though this happens to be a low cost generator of tidal energy, the turbines eventually start to bend due to the sheer force of the ocean/water currents, as a turbine can only harness up to 25% of the tidal energy. ("Renewable Energy") In order to determine the amount of power a turbine can construct, a formula was derived as shown below:

 P=ρAV32Cp